analytiq-hub/sigagent.github.io/_posts/2021-04-11-port-python2-to-python3.md

 * In Python3, ```strings``` are ```unicode``, and ```bytes``` is a separate type

 To convert from ```string``` to ```bytes``` in python3, use ```str.encode("utf-8")```.
 To convert in the other direction, from ```bytes``` to ```string```, use ```bytes.decode("utf-8")```.

+The only good way to determine, in the code, which python3 strings beed to be decoded from bytes, is to run the code.
+Thus, good code coverage tools are essential for the porting work.